Your Top Ten Adoption Questions Answered

 We believe in offering families a really high level of support and provide information to prepare families for their adoption journey.

-From a broader standpoint, we are a truly child centric organization.
+From a broader standpoint, we are a truly child-centric organization.
 We have a holistic view of childcare that we bring into every country we work in.
 This means that when we train orphanage staff, we teach them how to care for children at the highest level.
 When we go into a country, we don’t just think about adoption; we think about what is the biggest need.
-For some communities, that’s not adoption, it’s orphan prevention or orphan care.
+For some communities, that’s not adoption, it’s family preservation or aging out support.
 We are sensitive to that and strive to do our best for children and their communities.

 9. What’s the Hague Convention?